MintMCP

 9. Kong AI Gateway

-Kong AI Gateway extends the trusted Kong API Gateway with MCP capabilities, allowing organizations to auto-generate MCP servers from existing REST APIs.
-The October 2025 release (AI Gateway 3.12) added OAuth 2.1 implementation and LLM-as-a-Judge validation.
+Kong AI Gateway extends Kong API Gateway with MCP capabilities, allowing organizations to expose existing REST APIs as MCP servers.
+Kong AI Gateway 3.12 added OAuth 2.1 implementation and LLM-as-a-Judge validation.

 Where Kong Fits Best